ilbers/isar/doc/user_manual.md

 ### Reference Classes

-Isar contains three image type classes that can be used as reference:
+Isar contains additional image type classes that can be used as reference:

  - `ext4-img`
  - `rpi-sdimg`
+ - `targz-img`
  - `wic-img`

 ---